stormeye2000/cspr-kafka-cluster/README.md

 NAME                  READY   STATUS    RESTARTS   AGE postgres-events-1-0   1/1     Running   0          10s
 postgres-events-2-0   1/1     Running   0          10s
-postgres-events-3-0   1/1     Running   0          10s

 ```

-We asked for three replicas in the postgres.yml file.
-Kubegres interprets this as one primary and two replicas.
+We asked for two replicas in the postgres.yml file.
+Kubegres interprets this as one primary and one replicas.

-So in the above view, pod postgres-events-1-0 is the primary, and pods 2 and 3 replicas.
+So in the above view, pod postgres-events-1-0 is the primary, and pod 2 a replica.